tpsnugget/jrs-calculator/readme.md

    - Work on correctly processing an integer number.
 DONE.
    - Work on adding an integer to another single integer and display that in the scratchpad.
 DONE.

+# Version 5:
+   Add in CE functionality.
+DONE.
+   Add in -, *, and /.
+DONE.